kindista/kindista/src/to-do.md

 [ ] group invite notification for new accounts
 [ ] fix group notifications for new group admins
-[ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users
+[ ] don't use the word "edited" for gratitude-inventory-items [ ] remove matchmaker link from offers with no matches [ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users
     [ ] if they want to be notified when gratitudes are posted to their account let them know that they won't be shown on their profile until they